theplatapi/ClimateStationVisualizer/README.md

          4. [] Change histogram to account for new temperatures.
 Need to load in new data so an interpolated range will still show something
        [] Live
          [] Use heatmap.js, but with values instead of positions?
+            [] When adding a position, add it T times, where T is the current temperature.
+               * Bad, since highest temperature currently is the most red

        [] Possible to pre-render map coloring like SolarGIS?
           * http://solargis.info/imaps/#tl=GeoModel:t_yr_avg&loc=-29.180941,113.181152&c=24.65512,-51.350784